lsolbach/MDDGenerator/README.md

 MDDTemplateLibrary
 ==================
-The MDDTemplateLibrary is a library of templates for the generator framework.
+The MDDTemplateLibrary is a library of templates for the MDD Generator Framework.

 Author/Project Lead
 -------------------